-Don't wait for your allergy symptoms to start driving you crazy before you take action.
+Don't wait for your allergy symptoms to start before you take action.
 Plan ahead so you can start the prevention process a few months before your symptoms flare, Denisa Ferastraoaru, MD, an allergist and immunologist at Montefiore Medical Center, tells LIVESTRONG.com.

 Pollen usually begins to increase in the air at the end of February, with peaks growing in March and April.
 So, starting your allergy medications and precautions around this time can help prevent worsening of symptoms, she says.

 2. Try Over-the-Counter Remedies

 Now is not the time to skimp on taking effective medication for your allergy symptoms, especially because coughing, sneezing and wheezing might raise concern for COVID-19, Sakina Bajowala, MD, an allergist and immunologist at Kaneland Allergy and Asthma Center, tells LIVESTRONG.com.